 The sense we get, if I'm right about these resonances, is that Jonathan did not do anything wrong in eating that honey, he was in fact eating the food that G-d had provided.
 Indeed, G-d had chosen to provide food because manmade food, bread, was now impossible to eat due to Saul's oath.
 It's as if the true owner of the war, G-d, is stepping in to make sure His troops are properly nourished.

 When Samuel had told Saul way back earlier that his kingship was not going to last, maybe that was less of a decree than it was a clear-sighted statement of how things would go naturally.
 Jonathan is Saul's son, his heir to the throne; if Saul's kingship is to last and become a dynasty it has to continue through Jonathan.
-But Saul – Saul thinks of this war as his war, and because of that needlessly sets himself up a rival to Jonathan, and Jonathan – Jonathan didn't see it that way, it was G-d's war.
+But Saul, Saul thinks of this war as his war, and because of that needlessly sets himself up a rival to Jonathan; and Jonathan, Jonathan didn't see it that way, it was G-d's war.

-In the end the author of the Book of the Maccabees leads us, his reader, to associate the triumph of Matityahu and his sons with two prior events; the redemption of Israel from Egypt, and the victory of Jonathan over the Philistines in this crucial battle in which Saul's chance at an undying dynasty was ultimately dashed.
+In the end the author of the Book of the Maccabees leads us, his reader, to associate the triumph of Matityahu and his sons with two prior events: the redemption of Israel from Egypt, and the victory of Jonathan over the Philistines in this crucial battle in which Saul's chance at an undying dynasty was ultimately dashed.

-In other words, to explain; on the one hand the author of First Maccabees seems to be saying the victory of the Maccabees has to be viewed as akin to the victory of the Israelites over Egypt.
+In other words, to explain: on the one hand, the author of First Maccabees seems to be saying the victory of the Maccabees has to be viewed as akin to the victory of the Israelites over Egypt.
 Overt miracles and covert miracles are both made out of the same stuff; they're both manifestations of the Divine in this world.

-The Maccabees have won against astounding odds but the real question is how will they and their descendants view their victory, that's the question.
+The Maccabees have won against astounding odds but the real question is how will they and their descendants view their victory?
+That's the question.
 And it's a question that had faced Saul and had faced Jonathan, the very same question.
 That indeed is why the author of the Book of Samuel had embedded all those references when talking about the war of the Philistines to take us all the way back to Egypt – the references to the sea, the references to Manah.

-Yes, G-d helped them beat the Greeks, but the hard, cold truth is that you can be a king who G-d is helping, a king who G-d smiles upon, a king who is the beneficiary of G-d's miraculous military assistance, and if you fail to see it, if you insist on seeing your triumph as your own triumph, this will have devastating consequences for the endurance of your kingship.
+Yes, G-d helped them beat the Greeks, but the hard, cold truth is that you can be a king who G-d is helping, a king who G-d smiles upon, a king who is the beneficiary of G-d's miraculous military assistance; and if you fail to see it, if you insist on seeing your triumph as your own triumph, this will have devastating consequences for the endurance of your kingship.
 A king of Israel is not an ultimate power and power devolves to him only as long as he doesn't lose sight over that truth.

 All this expresses itself, I think, in how we choose to celebrate Hanukkah.

 We celebrate it by kindling something as fragile as a light and thereby remembering a light that burned and burned and refused to go out.
 We remember that all fires are not created equal, some fires are fuelled by oil and wicks, and some are not.
 When there's only one day's worth of oil and the fire continues to burn and burn and burn, it means the oil wasn't the fuel for the fire, the fire was coming from somewhere else.
 The source for the light of Hanukkah isn't terrestrial oil, it's transcendent, G-d.

 The author of First Maccabees knew that to be true.
-When we pick up his book and read it, when we open the fragile pages of that yellowed newspaper written almost 2,500 years ago, we can see even then when the fate of Malchut Chashmonai was up in the air, when the course of Jewish history and the fate of the Second Temple was as yet undecided, we can see even then what was on the mind of the author of that newspaper, so to speak, the book of First Maccabees.
+When we pick up his book and read it, when we open the fragile pages of that yellowed newspaper written almost 2,500 years ago, we can see even then, when the fate of Malchut Chashmonai was up in the air, when the course of Jewish history and the fate of the Second Temple was as yet undecided, we can see even then what was on the mind of the author of that newspaper, so to speak, the book of First Maccabees.

-In the end the Hasmonean Kingdom was a bright moment, a bright flare in the darkness of the late Second Temple era, but it was only a flare.
+In the end, the Hasmonean Kingdom was a bright moment, a bright flare in the darkness of the late Second Temple era, but it was only a flare.
 The Hasmonean Dynasty was noble in the beginning but over time it would be plagued by in-fighting, rivalries between brothers, rivalries between parents and children.
 Ultimately, it would be replaced by Herod, it would be extinguished, and the great Roman destruction of Jerusalem almost 2,000 years ago.

 We too, have seen the rise of Israel as an independent state in our own day, a state that sometimes faces overwhelming odds, but somehow manages to prevail – crazily – anyway.
-It happened in 1948, it happened in 1967 and, with Iran arming itself newly enriched with 150 billion dollars who knows whether it will happen again in our lifetimes?
+It happened in 1948, it happened in 1967 and, with Iran arming itself, newly enriched with 150 billion dollars, who knows whether it will happen again in our lifetimes?